is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 ## Main

+### Increase the `max-width` of your `<main>` element to accommodate your article images

 Your `<main>` element should contain two `<article>` elements.
-Since we don't want a line of text to be too long to read comfortably, you should set a maximum width for your `<main>` element.
-We will be formatting our articles with images on the left or right of the text, so if you have set a `max-width` on your `<main>` element, you will need to increase it to accommodate the article images.
-You can adjust it after you finish your article layouts, but I'd recommend setting it to `max-width: 70rem` while you layout your articles, and then adjust it, if needed, when your articles are styled.
-Also, make sure your main has a gutter around it, so it doesn't run up to the edge of the screen.
+Since we don't want a line of text to be too long to read comfortably, you should have set a maximum width for your `<main>` element.
+We will be adding images to our articles on the left or right of the text, so you will need to increase the `max-width` on your `<main>` element to accommodate the images.
+I'd recommend setting it to `max-width: 70rem` while you layout your articles, and then adjust it, if needed, when your articles are styled.
+Also, make sure your main has a gutter (left and right padding) around it, so it doesn't run up to the edge of the screen on narrow viewports.

 ## Responsive article `.panel` class